Independent Senators Group: As parliamentary group (2017–present)

-On May 17, 2017 senators voted to remove the requirement that a caucus must be formed by senators who are members of a political party, making the ISG equal under the rules of the senate with the two partisan caucuses.
+On May 17, 2017, senators voted to remove the requirement that a caucus must be formed by senators who are members of a political party, making the ISG equal under the rules of the senate with the two partisan caucuses.
 Following that change, McCoy stated that the ISG's influence in Senate standing committees will be increased to ensure its representation is proportional to the other caucuses.

 A formal secret ballot election was announced in June 2017 to replace facilitator Elaine McCoy.
 At the close of nominations on September 22, 2017, Yuen Pau Woo was the only candidate for facilitator with Raymonde Saint-Germain the only candidate for Deputy Facilitator.
 Larry Campbell had intended to run but decided to recuse himself.
-Woo and Saint-Germain were elected unopposed on September 25, 2017.
+Woo and Saint-Germain were acclaimed on September 25, 2017.
 In October 2017, the ISG replaced its previous informal approach to membership with a requirement that all new applicants for membership in the caucus be approved by at least 60 percent of current ISG members.

 On October 30, 2017, the ISG became the largest caucus in the Senate.
 Following an agreement between the three Senate caucuses, a November 2, 2017 motion reallocating committee positions saw the ISG allotted both committee chair and committee member positions proportional to the size of their membership.

 On November 4, 2019, eight senators from the ISG joined with two Conservative senators and one non-affiliated senator to form a new non-partisan parliamentary group known as the Canadian Senators Group.
 Speaking with CTV News' Don Martin, CSG interim leader Scott Tannas cited the concern that the ISG— then numbering 58 members— had become too large, and that a "wider range of views and approaches" was needed.
 Included among those decamping to the CSG was former facilitator Elaine McCoy.

 On November 14, 2019, the government's legislative deputy representative Diane Bellemare left her position and joined the ISG.
 On January 24, 2020, Senator Marc Gold left the Independent Senators Group, including his position as Caucus Liaison, to sit as a non-affiliated senator following his agreeing to become the new Representative of the Government in the Senate.

 After the establishment of the Progressive Senate Group in late 2019, several ISG members left to join that caucus throughout 2020 and 2021: Patricia Bovey, Marty Klyne, Brian Francis and Margaret Dawn Anderson.

 On February 1, 2021, former senator Murray Sinclair was announced as the group's first Indigenous Advisor.

 On November 29, 2021, the ISG announced that Saint-Germain was elected by acclamation to be the next caucus facilitator.
 Tony Dean was announced as the new deputy facilitator.
 Under the ISG's charter, a facilitator can serve for a maximum of two two-year terms, meaning that incumbent facilitator Woo was term-limited.
 Woo congratulated Saint-Germain and pledged his full support.
 Saint-Germain and Dean's roles formally began on January 1, 2022.

+In June 2023, Bernadette Clement was elected as the new deputy facilitator, replacing Tony Dean.